Morristown Drug Lawyer for Defense Against All New Jersey Drug Offenses

 In addition to confinement, those who are convicted of drug crimes face substantial fines of up to $25,000 and a loss of driving privileges of between six months and two years.

-Treatment Instead of Punishment
+Our Morristown Drug Lawyer Will Argue for Treatment Instead of Punishment

 Sometimes, particularly when a person is believed to have only possessed a small amount of drugs for personal use, an experienced drug attorney can successfully argue that treatment should be prioritized over punishment.
 Participation in a treatment program as a condition of probation may be a possibility in such instances instead of imprisonment.